Dragonfly Books | Local Authors

 Thomas Reed’s book Everything I wish I Could Tell You. ($20.00)

-We now have local author Xavier Langford’s new book Go Northwest – A Journal Off the Grid ($20.00)
+Xavier Langford’s book Go Northwest – A Journal Off the Grid ($20.00)

-Local author Lorraine Shaw brought us copies of her children’s books.
-Going to Nanoose Bay and Where Are Nana’s Glasses?
+Lorraine Shaw’s book Going to Nanoose Bay and Where Are Nana’s Glasses?

-We now have Author Annette Irene’s new poetry book The Wind and The Sky and everything else for sale ($20.00).
+Annette Irene’s poetry book The Wind and The Sky and everything else for sale ($20.00).

 The small crew of the Starship Intrepid, with its newly developed and untried experimental computers and faster than light engines, head into space and are led to the planet Nyanga by a mysterious radio beacon emanating from millions of miles away.
 After a perilous landing on the planet, they discover two civilizations, one under the dictatorship of an evil, all-powerful entity ruling the city and its people, while the other lives peacefully and harmoniously with nature.
 Danger, feints and double-crosses await John, a former Scout Service spaceship pilot, and his crewmates, Brian, a Space Merchant Corp veteran and owner of the Orion’s Belt Bar, along with Susan, the executive secretary to an eccentric billionaire, on the roller coaster